Gauge transformation for the kinetic derivative nonlinear Schr\"odinger equation on the torus: Introduction

 Our first result is the following theorem concerning the local well-posedness in $H^s(\mathbf{T})$, $s > 1/4$ except for the origin. \begin{thm} Let $\alpha \in \mathbf{R}$, $\beta <0$, and $s>1/4$.
-Then, the Cauchy problem \eqref{kdnls}--\eqref{ic} is locally well-posed in $H^s(\mathbf{T})\setminus \{ 0\}$. \end{thm} See Theorem~\ref{thm:lwp2} and Corollary~\ref{cor:lwp2} for the precise statement.
+Then, the Cauchy problem \eqref{kdnls}--\eqref{ic} is locally well-posed in $H^s(\mathbf{T})\setminus \{ 0\}$ forward in time, and the solution is smooth for $t>0$. \end{thm} See Theorem~\ref{thm:lwp2} and Corollary~\ref{cor:lwp2} for the precise statement.
 Next, we establish \emph{a priori} bounds at the $H^1$ level for smooth solutions of arbitrary size (see Proposition~\ref{prop:aprioriH1large} below), which extends our previous result in \cite{KTmatrix} for small solutions.
-Combining these bounds with the regularizing property of the solution map (obtained as a part of the local well-posedness in Theorem~\ref{thm:lwp}), we can show: \begin{thm} Let $\alpha \in \mathbf{R}$, $\beta <0$, and $s>1/4$.
-Then, the Cauchy problem \eqref{kdnls}--\eqref{ic} is globally well-posed in $H^s(\mathbf{T})\setminus \{ 0\}$. \end{thm}
+Combining these bounds with the regularizing property of the solution map obtained in Theorem~\ref{thm:lwp}, we can show: \begin{thm} Let $\alpha \in \mathbf{R}$, $\beta <0$, and $s>1/4$.
+Then, the Cauchy problem \eqref{kdnls}--\eqref{ic} is globally well-posed in $H^s(\mathbf{T})\setminus \{ 0\}$ forward in time, and the solution is smooth for $t>0$. \end{thm}

 While $u\equiv 0$ is a global solution to the Cauchy problem with $\phi =0$, the above theorems lack the continuity of the solution map at the origin to assert the well-posedness in $H^s(\mathbf{T})$.
 In fact, the local existence time in Theorem~\ref{thm:lwp} shrinks as $\| \phi \|_{L^2}\to 0$.
 This is because our proof relies on the parabolicity of the equation, whose strength is proportional to the squared $L^2$ norm of the solution.
-Note that in \cite{KT22} we were able to overcome this issue for $s>1/2$ by imposing smallness.
+Recall that in \cite{KT22} we were able to overcome this issue by imposing smallness in $H^{\frac12+}$.
 Here, we employ the estimate obtained in our recent paper \cite{KTshorttime} to deal with this issue.
 In \cite{KTshorttime}, we use a different method (i.e., the short-time Fourier restriction norm method) not relying on the parabolicity to obtain for $s>1/4$ the \emph{a priori} bound